WCSD Plans for Distance Learning in Case of Emergency School Closure

 The Nevada Department of Education has provided guidance to Nevada districts to participate in a Distance Learning (DL) plan that provides continuous learning opportunities in the case of inclement weather or other emergencies when it is not possible for students and staff to safely attend classes in person.
-DL is not allowed for any other reason (including norovirus or other illness).
+DL is not allowed for other reasons (including norovirus or other illness).

 When students are engaged in Distance Learning, WCSD will provide free meals for distribution at convenient locations throughout the District.

-How does Distance Learning work?
-What learning choices does my student have?
+What learning options does my school have?

 There are a variety of ways in which students can learn and interact with their teachers and peers during Distance Learning:

-- Student(s) can view and participate in lessons delivered to the class live via Microsoft Teams
+- Student(s) can view and participate in lessons delivered to the class live via Microsoft Teams.

-- Teachers may provide daily assignments through an online platform (Microsoft Teams) with feedback provided to the student
+- Teachers may provide daily assignments through an online platform (Microsoft Teams) with feedback provided to the student.

-- Students may bring home printed materials if they do not have computer access, and discuss their assignments and learning objectives via telephone with their teachers
+- Students may bring home printed materials if they do not have computer access, and discuss their assignments and learning objectives via telephone with their teachers.

 How does the attendance policy work?

-- Elementary level students are expected to participate at least once during the day (or return paperwork) to be counted as present.
+- Elementary-level students are expected to participate at least once during the day (or return paperwork) to be counted as present.

-- At the middle- and high school levels, students are expected to participate in all their courses (or return paperwork for each) to be counted as present in each course.
+- At the middle and high school levels, students are expected to participate in all their courses (or return paperwork for each) to be counted as present in each course.